HKU station: Station layout

 The station is located under Pok Fu Lam Road.
 It has two tracks and one center island platform.
 In addition, the MTR has built elevators to link HKU station to the University of Hong Kong.
 The HKU station is located at a depth of 70 m, making it the deepest station in the MTR system upon its opening.

 HKU station features designated refuge areas, to which passengers can be evacuated in case of emergency.
 Refuge areas are pressurised and equipped with fire systems including sprinklers and fire curtains, and independent power supply units.
 HKU station is the first station in the MTR network to apply such shelter design and the use of lifts to reach safety.

 Exits

 HKU station has six exits.
 As exits A1, A2 and C1 are situated deep underneath Mid-Levels, only express lifts are used to transport passengers.
-This makes HKU station the first to feature lift-only exits.
+This makes HKU station the first station in the MTR system to feature lift-only exits.

 Exits A1 and A2 are served by a total of eight lifts with a maximum load of 1,800 kg per lift.
 Exit C1 is served by four lifts with a capacity of 2,100 kg each.